-(Pocket-lint) - Samsung revealed the Galaxy Note 20 Ultra on 5 August, alongside the Note 20, but it's the Ultra model that has the top specifications, like the S20 Ultra does for the Galaxy S range.
+(Pocket-lint) - Samsung revealed the Galaxy Note 20 Ultra on 5 August 2020, alongside the Note 20, but it's the Ultra model that has the top specifications, just as the S20 Ultra does for the Galaxy S range.

 How does the top Note model compare to the top Galaxy S models though?
 Should you go with the Galaxy S20 Ultra, Galaxy S20+ or the Galaxy Note 20 Ultra if you're in the market for the best Samsung has to offer?

 Here are the similarities and differences between the Galaxy S20 Ultra, Galaxy S20+ and the Note 20 Ultra to help you decide which is right for you.

 - Note 20 Ultra: 164.8 x 77.2 x 8.1mm, 208g

 - S20 Ultra: 166.9 x 76 x 8mm, 220g